DIAGNijmegen/git-novice/_episodes/05-history.md

 > the right commit ID, especially if the commit is from several months ago.
 >
 > Imagine the `digits-classifier` project has more than 50 files.
-> You would like to find a commit with specific text in `mars.txt` is modified.
+> You would like to find a commit with specific text in `README.md` is modified.
 > When you type `git log`, a very long list appeared,
 > How can you narrow down the search?
 >
 > Recall that the `git diff` command allow us to explore one specific file,
-> e.g. `git diff mars.txt`.
+> e.g. `git diff README.md`.
 We can apply a similar idea here.
 >
 > ~~~
-> $ git log mars.txt
+> $ git log README.md
 > ~~~
 > {: .bash}
 >